WarwickAnimeSoc/TengenToppaAnimango/README.md

 New version of the [aniMango](https://github.com/WarwickAnimeSoc/aniMango) site for the University of Warwick Anime and Manga Society.

-This is the code that might someday run [animesoc.co.uk](https://animesoc.co.uk).
+This is the code that runs [animesoc.co.uk](https://animesoc.co.uk).

 Built on Django and Bootstrap using a large amount of code from the old site.